grork/SlackAPISample/README.md

 + ~~Understand image size urls~~
 	+ ~~Add to both list item~~, and details page
 + Add loading spinner to startup if > 150ms of load time
-+ Add support for splitting the view in full screen mode
++ ~~Add support for splitting the view in full screen mode~~
-	+ Secondary frame, or primary frame that overlays the listview?
+	+ ~~Secondary frame, or primary frame that overlays the listview?~~
+	+ Handle back button between the two worlds
+	+ Handle Resizing while navigated to an item
+		+ E.g. if on an item & small, when resized larger should show that item
+		+ if on an item when large, should navigate to that page when made smaller
-+ Use page/Control for user page as detail for master-detail
++ ~~Use page/Control for user page as detail for master-detail~~
 + ~~Make layout look nice following 4px grid~~
 + Image loading seems inconsistent, and not as smooth as I'd like in the listview
 	+ Some images getting lost
+	+ Download images first to local disk for available offline
 	+ no nice transitions when loading over the network
 	+ Custom Image loading control to provide nice transition from blank to full?